rust-embedded/gpio-utils/README.md

 1. The `gpio` command.
 This provides the core functionality for GPIO Utils and is useful in its own right.
-2. The `gpio` init script.
-This init script can be integrated into a target system and will ensure that configured GPIOs get exported on system startup (The GPIO command searches for `/etc/gpio.toml` and `/etc/gpio.d/*.toml` configs)
+2. The `gpio` init script/systemd service.
+This can be integrated into a target system and will ensure that configured GPIOs get exported on system startup (The GPIO command searches for `/etc/gpio.toml` and `/etc/gpio.d/*.toml` configs)